pydoit/doit/doc/tasks.rst

 If `action` is a python callable or a tuple `(callable, *args, **kwargs)`
 - only `callable` is required.
-The callable must be a funcion, method or callable object.
+The callable must be a function, method or callable object.
-Classes and built-in funcions are not allowed.
+Classes and built-in functions are not allowed.
 ``args`` is a sequence and ``kwargs`` is a dictionary that will be used as positional and keywords arguments for the callable. see `Keyword Arguments <http://docs.python.org/tutorial/controlflow.html#keyword-arguments>`_.